MicrosoftDocs/windows-itpro-docs/windows/keep-secure/fix-unhealhty-sensors-windows-defender-advanced-threat-protection.md

 <span style="color:#ED1C24;">[Some information relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

-Machines that are categorized as misconfigured or inactive can have varying causes of being flagged.
+Machines that are categorized as misconfigured or inactive can be flagged due to varying causes.
 This section provides some explanations as to what might have caused a machine to be categorized as inactive or misconfigured.

 ## Inactive machines

-An inactive machine is not necessarily due to an issue.
+An inactive machine is not necessarily flagged due to an issue.
 The following actions taken on a machine can cause a machine to be categorized as inactive:

 **Machine is not in use**</br>
-If the machine has not been in use for more than 7 days for any reason, it will remain in the portal in status ‘Inactive’
+If the machine has not been in use for more than 7 days for any reason, it will remain in an ‘Inactive’ status in the portal.

 **Machine was reinstalled or renamed**</br>
 A reinstalled or renamed machine will generate a new machine entity in Windows Defender ATP portal.
-The previous machine entity will remain in the portal with a status ‘Inactive’.
+The previous machine entity will remain with an ‘Inactive’ status in the portal.
 If you reinstalled a machine and deployed the Windows Defender ATP package, search for the new machine name to verify that the machine is reporting normally.

 **Machine was offboarded**</br>
 If the machine was offboarded it will still appear in machines view.
 After 7 days, the machine health state should change to inactive.